777arc/textbook/content/link_budgets.rst

 Transmit Power
 #####################

 Transmit power is fairly straightforward, it will be a value in watts, dBW, or dBm (recall dBm is shorthand for dBmW).
 Every transmitter has one or more amplifiers, and the transmit power is mostly a function of those amplifiers.
-Analogy- the watts of a lightbulb determine how much light it "transmits".
+Analogy- the watts of a light bulb determine how much light it "transmits".
 Examples of approximate max transmit power for different technologies:

 ==================  =====  =======
 \                       Power